You Can Shop Around for Optional Car Insurance in B.C.

 Replacement cost or limited depreciation coverage

-It protects against the reduction in vehicle value over time, letting you replace a new vehicle with one of similar value if it's written off within a certain period.
+This coverage helps protect against depreciation, allowing you to replace a newer vehicle with one of similar value if it is written off within a defined time period.

 Hit-and-run coverage

-Hit-and-run coverage pays for repair or replacement if your vehicle is damaged by a hit-and-run driver, separate from collision.
+Hit-and-run coverage pays for repairs or replacement if your vehicle is damaged by an unidentified driver, separate from collision coverage.

 Loss of use (rental vehicle coverage)

-This type of coverage helps pay for a rental car or alternate transportation if your car is being repaired after a covered claim.
+Loss of use coverage helps pay for a rental vehicle or alternative transportation while your car is being repaired following a covered claim.

 Income top-up

-This coverage enhances the income replacement benefit provided by the Enhanced Care system for those unable to work after a crash.
+Income top-up coverage enhances the income replacement benefits provided under B.C.’s Enhanced Care system if you are unable to work after a crash.

 Unlisted driver protection

-It offers protection if an unlisted driver is using your vehicle and is involved in a crash.
+This coverage offers protection if an unlisted driver operates your vehicle and is involved in an accident.

 Roadside assistance

-It’s not part of ICBC standard options, but some private insurers offer enhanced roadside assistance programs for towing, battery boosts, and more.
+Roadside assistance is not included with standard ICBC insurance, but some private insurers offer enhanced programs covering towing, battery boosts, lockouts, and more.

 New vehicle protection

-It provides full replacement of a new vehicle with a similar one if it is written off within a defined period.
+New vehicle protection provides full replacement of a new vehicle with a similar model if it is written off within a specified period.

 A Western Coast insurance expert can help you complete your ICBC renewal

-When you renew through a Western Coast broker, you’ll receive local, personalized advice from car insurance experts who understand ICBC.
+When you renew through a Western Coast broker, you’ll receive local, personalized advice from car insurance professionals who understand ICBC insurance requirements in British Columbia.

 Why choose a broker

-Tailored advice: Our Western Coast insurance experts can walk you through optional coverages like extended third-party liability, collision, and comprehensive insurance coverages.
+Tailored advice: Our Western Coast experts can guide you through optional coverages such as extended liability, collision, and comprehensive insurance.

-Visit your nearest Western Coast B.C. branch, call your local advisor, or complete our quick online form to begin your ICBC renewal today.
+Visit your nearest Western Coast branch, call a local advisor, or complete our quick online form to begin your ICBC renewal today.

 What does basic mandatory ICBC coverage include?

-Basic Autoplan is required for all drivers in British Columbia:
+Basic Autoplan is required for all drivers in British Columbia and includes:

-Third-party liability: Covers injury or property damage to others if you’re at fault in a crash (minimum $200,000).
+Third-party liability: Covers injury or property damage to others if you are at fault (minimum $200,000).

-Accident benefits: Provides coverage for medical treatment, recovery, and lost income after an accident.
+Accident benefits: Covers medical care, recovery, and income replacement after an accident.

-Underinsured motorist Protection: Protects you and your household if another driver doesn’t have enough insurance.
+Underinsured motorist protection: Protects you if another driver lacks sufficient coverage.

 Uninsured or hit-and-run coverage: Covers accidents involving uninsured or unidentified drivers.